-Notes payable at CU Medicine include various financed-purchases for medical and other equipment, which are collateralized by the medical equipment financed.
+Notes payable at CU Medicine includes various financed-purchases for medical and other equipment, which are collateralized by the medical equipment financed.
 Under Statement No. 87, the University accounts for a contract that transfers ownership of the underlying asset to the lessee as a financed purchase.

 The University has a lease with a related party, which is recorded as a note payable.
-As this is an intraentity lease with a State agency it was not within the scope of Statement No 87.
+As this is an intra-entity lease with a State agency it was not within the scope of Statement No. 87.
 During Fiscal Year 2009, CU Denver entered into a \$10,272,000 site lease agreement with AHEC associated with the build-out of educational space for CU Denver.
-As of June 30, 2023 and 2022, the University paid base annual rent to AHEC of \$834,000 and \$836,000, respectively.
+As of June 30, 2024 and 2023, the University paid base annual rent to AHEC of \$836,000 and \$834,000, respectively.

 18th Avenue has a 20-year mortgage on the property at 1800 Grant Street.
 The original amount borrowed was \$12,450,000 at an interest rate of 4.15 percent with monthly principal and interest payments of \$67,000.
 There is a balloon payment of \$3,678,000 due on June 1, 2033.
 In December 2021, notice was given to a lender as beneficiary of a deed of trust to a property owned by a University affiliate that the University, as tenant under a lease of that property, had not exercised its option to extend the lease.
-This ends the lease at expiration of the current term in September 2022 and triggers the affiliate's option to prepay the loan secured by the deed of trust between June 1, 2023, and May 31, 2024, along with a one percent reinvestment charge of the prepaid amount as provided for under the loan documents.
-The University intends to continue occupying the property on a month-to-month tenancy as permitted under the current lease.
+This ended the lease as of September 2022 and triggered the affiliate's option to prepay the loan secured by the deed of trust between June 1, 2023, and May 31, 2024, with no prepayment/reinvestment charges upon repayment of the loan in full.
+The affiliate determined not to prepay the loan, and the University intends to continue occupying the property on a month-to-month tenancy as permitted under the current lease.